 Organ

 The Cathedral’s four-manual Hill organ is one of the finest of its kind in the country.
-Originally built in 1894, it has since undergone a number of refurbishments and has recently been re-pitched from old philharmonic to standard concert pitch.
+Originally built in 1894,it was re-pitched from old philharmonic to standard concert pitch in 2015.

 History of Peterborough Cathedral Organ